syncthing/docs/users/ldap.rst

     servers.

 ``Insecure Skip Verify``
-    When set, this option disables all certification verification for LDAPS.
+    When set, this option disables all certificate verification for LDAPS.
     Use with care and only when absolutely necessary.

 ``Search Base DN``